When was the last time you cleaned your stage lighting equipment?

 The first thing you want to do is get one of your moving fixtures down and find all of the fans and filters.
 The light’s user manual should be able to aid you there.

 You’re going to want to have an air compressor and a screwdriver handy for this.
+Canned air can leave some condensation on your electronics, so it’s really not your best bet.

 One by one, clean the fans and filters by blowing air through them so that the dust leaves the fixture.